 Advances in technology and the rise of SaaS solutions have made digital transformation projects less expensive and laborious.
 Time to value is faster, and the return on investment is more considerable.
 These advances have made digital transformation more accessible.
 But they’ve also leveled the playing field.
 Digital-first global competitors and new entrants can compete with more established businesses for the first time.

 So, where to begin your digital transformation journey?
 The steps below make a good starting point:

 The team that has taken your company to where you are today might not be the one to guide you towards a digital future.
 You need to plug skills gaps with new employees experienced in areas such as IIoT, AI, and machine learning, and all your efforts need to be headed up by a dynamic and passionate CIO.

 2. Inventory Company Activities

 There will already be passionate, digitally-minded employees at your company who have begun small-scale digital initiatives themselves.
 Others will have strong views about which direction the company should take on its digital journey.
-These people and their ideas are incredibly valuable and should be surveyed early.
+These people and their ideas are precious and should be surveyed early.

 3. Create a Clear and Compelling Strategy

-Your strategy has to be one that your entire enterprise understands and buys into.
-That means all the right stakeholders should be involved in its creation.
+Your digital transformation strategy has to be one that your entire enterprise understands and buys into.
+It should involve all the right stakeholders in its creation.
 Digital transformation spans long-term planning horizons.
-CIOs have to master emergent strategies – ones that develop and respond to feedback from a complex array of economic, social, and governmental interrelationships.
+CIOs must master emergent strategies that develop and respond to feedback from many economic, social, and governmental interrelationships.

 4. Cultivate a Growth Mindset

-Any technology shift needs to be backed up by a corresponding shift in culture.
+Any technology shift needs to be backed up by a corresponding change in culture.
 You need to cultivate a ‘growth’ rather than a ‘fixed’ mindset–one in which taking interpersonal risks, such as asking for help, admitting mistakes and vulnerabilities, or expressing concerns, are not only tolerated but actively encouraged.